skoolkid/skoolkit/sphinx/source/commands.rst

   file.

   Options:
-    -V, --version         Show SkoolKit version number and exit -c FILE, --ctl FILE   Use FILE as the control file -T FILE, --sft FILE   Use FILE as the skool file template -g FILE, --gen-ctl FILE
+    -c FILE, --ctl FILE   Use FILE as the control file -g FILE, --gen-ctl FILE
                           Generate a control file in FILE
-    -M FILE, --map FILE   Use FILE as a code execution map when generating the control file
     -h, --ctl-hex         Write hexadecimal addresses in the generated control file
     -H, --skool-hex       Write hexadecimal addresses and operands in the disassembly
+    -l L, --defm-size L   Set the maximum number of characters per DEFM statement to L (default=66)
-    -L, --lower           Write the disassembly in lower case -s ADDR, --start ADDR
+    -L, --lower           Write the disassembly in lower case -m M, --defb-mod M    Group DEFB blocks by addresses that are divisible by M -M FILE, --map FILE   Use FILE as a code execution map when generating a control file
-                          Specify the address at which to start disassembling (default=16384)
+    -n N, --defb-size N   Set the maximum number of bytes per DEFB statement to N (default=8)
     -o ADDR, --org ADDR   Specify the origin address of a binary (.bin) file (default: 65536 - length)
     -p PAGE, --page PAGE  Specify the page (0-7) of a 128K snapshot to map to 49152-65535
-    -t, --text            Show ASCII text in the comment fields -r, --no-erefs        Don't add comments that list entry point referrers -R, --erefs           Always add comments that list entry point referrers -n N, --defb-size N   Set the maximum number of bytes per DEFB statement to N (default=8)
+    -r, --no-erefs        Don't add comments that list entry point referrers -R, --erefs           Always add comments that list entry point referrers -s ADDR, --start ADDR
-    -m M, --defb-mod M    Group DEFB blocks by addresses that are divisible by M -z, --defb-zfill      Write bytes with leading zeroes in DEFB statements -l L, --defm-size L   Set the maximum number of characters per DEFM statement to L (default=66)
+                          Specify the address at which to start disassembling (default=16384)
+    -t, --text            Show ASCII text in the comment fields -T FILE, --sft FILE   Use FILE as the skool file template -V, --version         Show SkoolKit version number and exit -z, --defb-zfill      Write bytes with leading zeroes in DEFB statements

 The ``-M`` option may be used (in conjunction with the ``-g`` option) to specify a code execution map to use when generating a control file.
 The